 Nope, you don’t pay to use Lendio.
 Lendio doesn’t charge borrowers any fees.
 Instead, it gets a small cut from lenders when it facilitates a loan.

 Some people claim you indirectly pay for Lendio, in that you can get a better deal from lenders if you approach them directly.
 We can’t verify this claim.
 It’s possible, but you’d have to spend a lot of time on applications and comparisons to find out for yourself.
-It’s up to you whether that extra time is worth possible savings.
+It’s up to you to decide whether that extra time is worth the possible savings.

 Am I guaranteed funding through Lendio?